dmore/github-forkrefresh/README.md

        "yourgithubuser/yourpublicfork2"
     ]

-    Tells github to refresh the fork from the original so your public forks are refreshed from the source.
+    Tells github to refresh the fork from the original branch, so your public forks are refreshed from the source.

 What does it need:
 ==================